michaelyatco/choredoor/ChoreDoorMaster.md

 Task: Now that your `randomChoreDoorGenerator()` randomly returns one of three possible values (`0`, `1`, or `2`), you should write logic that assigns each of these possible values to a different door where the ChoreBot could hide.

-Task: Create the global variables `openDoor1`, `openDoor2`, and `openDoor3` but do not assign any value to them globally.
+First, create the global variables `openDoor1`, `openDoor2`, and `openDoor3` but do not assign any value to them globally.
 They'll be assigned values within your `randomChoreDoorGenerator()` function.

 Task: Inside the `randomChoreDoorGenerator()` and directly beneath the `Math` function, write an `if/else` statement where each condition (ie. what needs to be checked inside the `if` or `else if` parentheses) is a possible `choreDoor` value.